Franziska Schütze is a researcher at the Climate Policy department of the German Institut for Economic Research (DIW

-Franziska Schütze is an active contributor to the Green Growth research process since 2012 and was the treasurer of GCF from 2014 to 2018.
+Franziska Schütze is a member of GCF and was part of the Green Growth research process since 2012 and was the treasurer of GCF from 2014 to 2018.

-At GCF, her research aims at understanding economic implications of climate and energy policies and the concept of green growth and green economy.
-She has contributed to the development of an open source multi-agent model that assesses costs and benefits of climate and energy policy (German Green Growth Model) and to the preparation of the GCF report “Investment-oriented climate policy: An opportunity for Europe” based on policy analysis using the general equilibrium model GEM-E3 and building upon an earlier GCF report “A new growth path for Europe”.
+Her research aims at understanding economic implications of climate and energy policies and the concept of green growth and a green economy.
+She has contributed to the development of an open source multi-agent model that assesses costs and benefits of climate and energy policy (German Green Growth Model) and to the preparation of the GCF report “Investment-oriented climate policy: An opportunity for Europe” a climate policy analysis using the general equilibrium model GEM-E3, which builds upon an earlier GCF report “A new growth path for Europe”.
 During the last years, her research focus has shifted towards the role of the financial sector, related risks and opportunities and the economic assessment of green fiscal, financial and monetary policies.
 Her research projects include SIMPOL , SYMPHONY, DOLFINS and Carbon Bubble.

 Jaeger, C.C., Schütze F., Mielke J., Steudle, G.A., Wolf, S., Fürst, S., Mangalagiu, D., Meissner, F., Paroussos, L. (2015).
 Investment-oriented climate policy: An opportunity for Europe.
 Analysis of growth and employment effects of an EU climate target of 50% in 2030.
 Commissioned by the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety.